Partition Action Q&A Series

 Apply the Law

 Under North Carolina law, co-owners of personal property (like a titled vessel) each hold an undivided interest.
 One owner cannot unilaterally divest the other.
 If you cannot agree, you may file a partition special proceeding with the Clerk of Superior Court.
-For property that cannot be split without harming its value—such as a boat—the court may order a sale and divide the net proceeds, or award the boat to one owner with an offsetting credit to the other.
-Courts can account for necessary expenses, repairs that increased value, storage/registration fees, and liens before division.
-A court order can authorize the North Carolina Wildlife Resources Commission to process a title transfer without the other owner’s signature.
+For property that cannot be split without harming its value—such as a boat—the court may order a sale and divide the net proceeds.
+Courts can account for liens and, where properly raised and supported, claims relating to necessary expenses or other equitable adjustments before division.
+A court order may be used to support processing a title transfer through the North Carolina Wildlife Resources Commission without the other owner’s signature, depending on the order entered and agency requirements.

 Key Requirements